antor44/Audio-Transcription/README.md

 >   - *Chromium* has no built-in engine.
 It will only work if a TTS engine extension (like Piper) is installed; otherwise, no audio will be produced.

 ### Start Processing
-Click **Start Subtitle TTS** (on Tab 1) or **Start Capture** (on Tab 2) to begin.
+Click **Start Subtitle TTS** (on button 1) or **Start Capture** (on button 2) to begin.
 You can monitor active settings and connection status in the real-time status bar at the top of the transcription window.

 ### Window Customization & History
 The transcription windows (both in-page overlay and standalone) give you full control: